anmol-sinha-coder/B.I.N.A.R.Y/Code/ML_Applications/Deep_Learning/README.md

     Now you know how much Unity Player has to work on the backend (using python) to create Gaming Environments and AR/VR.

-## Here is a program for tracing contents (hand written).
+### Here is a program for tracing contents (hand written).
 ASHA workers can be trained via mediums like these.
+## Take your time and watch me in the below GIF:-
-So keeping in mind the future of the nation, I can only say:-
+### So keeping in mind the future of the nation, I can only say:-
 ![Me](https://github.com/anmol-sinha-coder/Deep-Learning_AI-Algorithms/blob/master/nice.gif)
 # Nice!
 _____________________________________________________________________________________________________________________